guadaran/lebesgue-universal-covering-problem/README.md

 # Lebesgue’s Universal Covering Problem

 The Lebesgue universal covering problem.
-Philip Gibbs [code](http://math.ucr.edu/home/baez/mathematical/lebesgue.java) to compute the area for many choices of rotation angle.
+Philip Gibbs code (The original code live [here](https://github.com/PhilipGibbs/Lebesgue)) to compute the area for many choices of rotation angle.

-The original code live [here](https://github.com/PhilipGibbs/Lebesgue)

 ## About